zephyrproject-rtos/trusted-firmware-m/platform/ext/target/nxp/lpcxpresso55s69/README.rst

 1.2 Building TF-M demo with BL2
 ===============================

-To build a S and NS application along with a BL2 (bootloader) image for the LPCXpresso55S69 run the ``build_tfm_demo_bl2.py`` script in ``platform/ext/target/nxp/lpcxpresso55s69/scripts``
+To build S and NS application along with a BL2 (bootloader) image for the LPCXpresso55S69 run the ``build_tfm_demo_bl2.py`` script in ``platform/ext/target/nxp/lpcxpresso55s69/scripts``

-Or do it manually using following commands:
+Or do it manually using the following commands:

 .. code:: bash